-Set Up Computers for MP3 Audio Streaming
+Set Up Computers for Pre-recorded Audio

-For students testing with the MP3 audio format, the audio version of the test will be delivered via a streaming application.
+For students testing with the pre-recorded audio format, the audio version of the test will be delivered via streaming application.
 Internet access is required to install the application from SSD Online and to download the test form on test day.
 Internet availability will be disabled by the application once testing begins.
-A sample test form will be available to ensure your school's computers can support MP3 audio streaming.
+A sample test form will be available to ensure your school's computers can support audio streaming.

-IMPORTANT: The MP3 streaming application must be installed prior to test day.
-If computers at your school are set up to require staff or students to sign in, the application has to be installed on the user profile for the computer that the student will be signed into on test day.
-(The MP3 streaming application will be visible as a desktop icon only on the user account it was originally installed on.)
+IMPORTANT: The streaming application must be installed prior to test day.
+If computers at your school are set up to require staff or students to sign in, the application has to be installed on the user profile for the computer that the student will be signed in to on test day.
+(The streaming application will be visible as a desktop icon only on the user account it was originally installed on.)

 Once installed on a PC or Mac, the streaming application appears as an icon on the desktop.
-(Chromebooks require you to launch the software from the Apps link.)
+(Chromebook computers require you to launch the software from the Apps link.)
 Only the SSD coordinator or proctors with access can launch the application, using their College Board username and password.

-To prepare and administer the MP3 format, the following steps are needed.
-Complete instructions are provided in the SAT School Day Accommodated Testing Manual and on the MP3 streaming access instructions accessed by the SSD coordinator in SSD Online.
+To prepare and administer the pre-recorded audio (MP3) format, the following steps are needed.
+Complete instructions are provided in the SAT School Day Accommodated Testing Manual and on the streaming access instructions accessed by the SSD coordinator in SSD Online.

-- 1. The SSD coordinator receives and shares an access code (used in SSD Online) with proctors administering the MP3 streaming format. - 2.
+- 1. The SSD coordinator receives and shares an access code (used in SSD Online) with proctors administering the pre-recorded audio format. - 2.
 The SSD coordinator works with technology staff to download and install the application, creating a desktop icon on all PCs or Macs.
 (The application is launched from the Apps link on Chromebooks.) - 3.
 Staff downloads and launches the sample form to confirm functionality on all testing devices. - 4.
-Each day of testing, and for the Essay section, the proctor will launch the application for each student.
-Only the SSD coordinator (or proctor with access) can launch the application, using their College Board username and password. - 5.
+Each day of testing and for the Essay section, the proctor will launch the application for each student. - 5.
 Either the proctor or the student will download and launch the relevant test content before testing begins.